-- 9.2.5.3 The non-executive member of the Board shall be selected by the Board annually and shall hold office until a successor is selected. - 9.2.5.4 The NOE shall chair the LSTC. - 9.2.5.5 Unless varied by this policy, meetings and proceedings of the LSTC will be governed by generally accepted rules. - 9.2.5.6 Meetings of the LSTC will be held as the NOE deems appropriate.
-Meetings should be organised so that attendance is maximised. - 9.2.5.7 The notice of each meeting of the LSTC, confirming the venue, time and date and enclosing an agenda of items to be discussed shall, except under exceptional circumstances, be forwarded to each member of the LSTC not less than 7 working days before the date of the meeting. - 9.2.5.8 The quorum for decisions of the LSTC shall be any 3 members present and voting on the matter for decision. - 9.2.5.9 The Chairperson, at his/her discretion, may invite such executives and Senior management as appropriate, to attend and be heard at meetings of the LSTC. - 9.2.5.10 Based on the functions performed by the non-executive Board member of the LSTC, in addition to his/her functions as a member of the Board, the member of the LSTC, who is a non-executive Board member, may be paid remuneration for his/her appointment as fixed by the Board. - 9.2.5.11 The LSTC must approve all Co-operation agreements irrespective of the expenditure authority of any officials of Legal Aid SA. - 9.2.5.12 All Co-operation Agreements approved by LSTC shall be reported to the Board at its next meeting.
+- 9.2.5.2 The non-executive member of the Board shall be selected by the Board annually and shall hold office until a successor is selected. - 9.2.5.3 The NOE shall chair the LSTC. - 9.2.5.4 Unless varied by this policy, meetings and proceedings of the LSTC will be governed by generally accepted rules. - 9.2.5.5 Meetings of the LSTC will be held as the NOE deems appropriate.
+Meetings should be organised so that attendance is maximised. - 9.2.5.6 The notice of each meeting of the LSTC, confirming the venue, time and date and enclosing an agenda of items to be discussed shall, except under exceptional circumstances, be forwarded to each member of the LSTC not less than 7 working days before the date of the meeting. - 9.2.5.7 The quorum for decisions of the LSTC shall be any 3 members present and voting on the matter for decision. - 9.2.5.8 The Chairperson, at his/her discretion, may invite such executives and Senior management as appropriate, to attend and be heard at meetings of the LSTC.